klingebj/regreg/doc/constrainedtutorial.rst

 Constrained tutorial
 ~~~~~~~~~~~~~~~~~~~~

-This tutorial illustrates how to use RegReg to solve
+This tutorial illustrates how to use RegReg to solve problems using the container class.
-constrained problems.
 We illustrate with an example:

 .. math::